What are the regulatory requirements for submitting Investigational New Drug (IND) safety reports?

 The phrase “IND safety reports” originates in FDA regulations 21 CFR 312 – Investigational New Drug Application.
-The regulations require a sponsor (of the IND), not a study investigator, to submit IND safety reports to the FDA and to participating investigators.
+The regulations require that the sponsor of an IND (who may or may not be a study investigator) submit IND safety reports to the FDA and to participating investigators conducting studies involving the IND product.

 IRBs are required by FDA and DHHS human subjects protection regulations to review “unanticipated problems involving risks to participants or others.”
 IND safety reports do not necessarily meet the definition of an unanticipated problem.
 Often, however, sponsors send IND safety reports to investigators and instruct the investigators to submit them to the IRB.
 The IND safety reports concern a product under study and such reports may not necessarily apply to events that occurred in the protocol conducted at JHM.